 In a marketplace filled to bursting with cheap come-ons for this energy drink and that automobile, there are still brands, rare though they may be, that aren’t just trying to sell you a product, but instead a unique way of looking at the world.
 Nike springs quickly to mind.
 Their so-simple-it’s-profound tag line “Just do it” is expressed in everything they put their name to.

 Over the years, I’ve featured a number of printed marketing pieces commissioned by Nike that have one thing in common: they push the bounds of what we’ve come to expect.
-Kirigami pop-ups, dazzling gold-foil invitation packages, gorgeous over-size lifestyle books – the list goes on.
+Kirigami pop-ups and gorgeous over-size lifestyle books – the list goes on.
 Sometimes the piece is tremendously showy, other times respectably subtle.

 The 5 Principles Handbook that Engin Creative designed for Nike Sportswear definitely falls into the latter category, showcasing some stunning techniques in a decidedly low-key package.